shinbutou/tsinghua_hcira/README.md

 # ReadMe

-The repository is dedicated to the projects as research assistant in the lab IHFE.
+The repository is dedicated to the projects as research assistant in the lab IHFE under.

 ## Mobile Animation